chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

    98b2f3f..206546b  master -> master
 ```

 **About Hashes** without going into the computer science behind it, `git` creates a unique value called a `hash` for every change that gets committed.
 You can find a specific commit using the hash OR you can revert your project back to a specific commit.
-The seven digit numbers you see in `git` and on Github (i.e. 206546b) identifies a specific change and are a short form for a longer hash number.
+The seven digit numbers you see in `git` and on Github (e.g., 206546b) identifies a specific change and are a short form for a longer hash number.

 Let's take again use `git status` to look at the results of our work: